Learning Planning-based Reasoning by Trajectories Collection and Process Reward Synthesizing: Evaluation Details

 \section{Evaluation Details}

+In order to simplify the evaluation procedure, for the models without task-specific fine-tuning, we use 1-shot prompt of ReAct, which is the same as that we used for collecting data, to induce the models to generate reasonable solutions.
+For models after fine-tuning, we remove the 1-shot demonstration because we find it can lead to higher results.
+Due to limitation of budget, for GPT-4-Turbo, we only evaluate the first 250 questions in the test set of LogiQA-v2.

-As mentioned in Section~\ref{sec:eval}, we have designed several rules to both filter the solutions unsatisfying the ReAct format and calculate the accuracy.
-Specifically, all of the following cases will be considered incorrect: \begin{itemize} \item The final answer contains more than one prediction, e.g., \textit{Finish[The answer is A and B]}. \item The solution is truncated due to the length limit, but some option indices are gathered. \item The summary format is incorrect, e.g., \textit{Finish: the answer is A}. \end{itemize}
+Besides, as mentioned in Section~\ref{sec:eval}, we have designed several rules to both filter the solutions unsatisfying the ReAct format and calculate the accuracy.
+Specifically, all of the following cases will be considered incorrect: \begin{itemize} \item The final answer contains more than one prediction, e.g., \textit{Finish[The answer is A and B]}. \item The solution is truncated due to the length limit, but some option indices are gathered. \item The summary format is incorrect, e.g., \textit{Finish: the answer is A}. \end{itemize} For experiments with DeepSeekMath~\citep{deepseek-math} on mathematical reasoning, we only do basic cleaning like removing the redundant newline symbols, since it is already fine-tuned on the solutions with CoT format.